What Do Pumpkins Look Like When Growing

 Harvesting and Curing

 Harvest pumpkins when they are fully mature and the skin is hard and resistant to scratching.
-Cut the stem with a sharp knife, leaving several inches of stem attached to the pumpkin.
+Think about it: cut the stem with a sharp knife, leaving several inches of stem attached to the pumpkin.
 Cure pumpkins in a warm, dry place for several weeks to harden the skin and improve their storage life.

 Frequently Asked Questions about Growing Pumpkins